Correlation Between Zscaler and CyberArk Software

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in CyberArk Software are ranked lower than 10 (%) of all global equities and portfolios over the last 90 days.
-Even with relatively abnormal fundamental drivers, CyberArk Software reported solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in CyberArk Software are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
+Even with relatively abnormal fundamental drivers, CyberArk Software may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Zscaler and CyberArk Software Volatility Contrast